Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Ubiquiti UniFi Dream Machine Beast: Shattering the 10Gbps barrier and much more

-And that “ultimate” notion has indeed held: the UniFi Cloud Gateway has worked well in daily use thanks to its two 10Gbps SFP+ ports and vast processing power, among many other things.
+And that “ultimate” notion has indeed held: that UniFi Cloud Gateway has been working well in my daily use thanks to its two 10Gbps SFP+ ports and vast processing power, among many other things.
 Alas!
-Its top-tier hardware is now rendered “modest” by the UDM-Beast.
+Its top-tier hardware is now rendered “modest” at best by the UDM-Beast.

-The new name itself—Beast—is a bit of a digression from the norm, but fitting nonetheless.
-Considering the new UniFi console’s abrupt leap in hardware specs, it’s far more significant than the incremental improvement from the UDM-SE to the UDM Pro Max.
+The new name itself—Beast—is a bit of a digression from the norm, but fitting nonetheless, considering the new UniFi console’s abrupt leap in hardware specs.
+The gap between the UDM Beast and the UDM Pro Max is far more significant than the incremental improvement from the UDM-SE to the UDM Pro Max.

-Out of the box, the new UniFi Dream Machine Beast, which is a UniFi Cloud Gateway (a.k.a.
-UniFi console), retains the design and feature set of the UDM Pro Max.
-The two look essentially identical and are both container devices running UniFi OS.
+Out of the box, the new Beast retains the design and feature set of the old UDM Pro Max.
+The two look essentially identical and are both container devices running UniFi OS with similar roles and functionalities.

 UniFi console in a nutshell